 Introduction

-A number of FME parameters exist to provide control when reading from a spatial database.
-Parameters can be used to control the Reader (Database), the Feature Types (Tables), and improve the performance of database reading.
+Many FME parameters exist to provide control when reading from a spatial database.
+These parameters can be used to control the Reader (Database) and the Feature Types (Tables) and improve the performance of database reading.

 Performance

-In most cases not every feature is required to be read from a database, and performance is largely dependant on on the number of features being read.
+In most cases, not every feature must be read from a database; performance largely depends on the number of features being read.
 The fewer features that are read, the quicker the read will be, the less system resources will be used, and the faster the final translation will be.
-FME has a number of parameters that can be used to improve database reading performance including the WHERE Clause, Search Envelope, and Rows to Read At A Time.
+FME has a number of parameters that can be used to improve database reading performance, including the WHERE Clause, Search Envelope, and Rows to Read At A Time.

-Each of these parameters can be set when first placing the reader object through its parameters dialog, or at any point afterwards by interacting with the parameters through the Navigator pane.
+Each of these parameters can be set when the reader object is first placed through its parameters dialog or at any point afterwards by interacting with the parameters through the Navigator pane.

-• WHERE Clause: Enter an SQL WHERE clause (query) to constrain the number of features that will be returned to FME.
-Using a WHERE clause will make use of database indices, and will be much more efficient than reading an entire table into an FME Workspace, and then filtering with a Tester transformer.
+- WHERE Clause: Enter an SQL WHERE clause (query) to constrain the number of features returned to FME.
+Using a WHERE clause will use database indices, which will be much more efficient than reading an entire table into an FME Workspace and then filtering with a Tester transformer.

-• Search Envelope: (Only available when using the “Oracle Spatial Object” reader) using the Set a spatial query to define a rectangular bounding box, and only the features that fall within its extents will be returned to FME.
-This will again improve performance, and is more efficient than reading the entire table and clipping it with a Clipper transformer.
-The use of a search envelop requires that a spatial index exists for the table, or for the view; FME can’t perform a spatial query without one.
+- Search Envelope: (Only available when using the “Oracle Spatial Object” reader) using the Set a spatial query to define a rectangular bounding box, and only the features that fall within its extents will be returned to FME.
+Again, this will improve performance and is more efficient than reading the table and clipping it with a Clipper transformer.
+Using a search envelope requires that a spatial index exists for the table, or for the view; FME can’t perform a spatial query without one.
 Note: An optional “Clip to Search Envelope” parameter defines whether features will be clipped where they cross the defined extents, or be allowed to pass completely where at least a part of them falls inside the extents.

-• Features to Read: Improve the performance by specifying how many feature are read from the database.
-This can help limit the time spent reading in features while developing a workspace.
+- Features to Read: Improve the performance by specifying how many features are read from the database.
+This can help limit the time spent reading features while developing a workspace.
 You can also set the number of features to read per feature type.

 In addition, FME also includes a transformer that can be used to improve database performance:

-• FeatureReader transformer: The FeatureReader transformer will read any FME-supported format, and uses the same constraints outlined above (WHERE clause, Search Envelope, Rows to Read At A Time) to improve performance.
+- FeatureReader transformer: The FeatureReader transformer will read any FME-supported format and improve performance by using the same constraints outlined above (WHERE clause, Search Envelope, Rows to Read At A Time).

 Video